Bundles of spectra and algebraic K-theory: Model categories of parametrized spectra

+\begin{lemma} The functor $\Si_{B} \colon \sK/B \arr \sS_{B}$ preserves all weak equivalences. \end{lemma} \begin{proof} If $f \colon X \arr Y$ is a weak homotopy equivalence of spaces over $B$, then each map of ex-spaces $f_+ \sma_{B} S^{V}_{B}$ is a weak homotopy equivalence on total spaces.
+This means that $\Sigma^{\infty}_{B} f$ is a level-wise weak homotopy equivalence and thus a stable equivalence of parametrized spectra by \cite{MS}*{12.3.5}. \end{proof}

 We will work in the non-parametrized setting for a moment in order to fix notation on some constructions.
 Suppose that $R$ and $A$ are ring spectra.
-Consider the function spectrum $F^{R}(-, -)$ of $R$-modules as defined in \cite{MMSS}*{diagram (22.3)}.
-If $P$ is an $A$-module, $M$ is an $(R, A)$-bimodule and $N$ is an $R$-module, then $F^{R}(M, N)$ is an $A$-module and we have the following adjunction: The following invariance result is a consequence of the fact that the category of $R$-modules is a spectrally enriched model category via the function spectra $F^{R}(-,-)$.

-\begin{lemma} If $M'$ is a cofibrant $R$-module, then the functor $F^{R}(M', -)$ preserves stable equivalences between fibrant $R$-modules.
-If $N$ is a fibrant $R$-module, then the functor $F^{R}(-, N)$ preserves stable equivalences between cofibrant $R$-modules. \end{lemma}
+Consider the function spectrum $F^{R}(-, -)$ of $R$-modules.
+If $P$ is an $A$-module, $M$ is an $(R, A)$-bimodule and $N$ is an $R$-module, then $F^{R}(M, N)$ is an $A$-module and we have the following adjunction: It is a consequence of the fact that the category of $R$-modules is a spectrally enriched model category via the function spectra $F^{R}(-,-)$ that if $M'$ is a cofibrant $R$-module, then the functor $F^{R}(M', -)$ preserves stable equivalences between fibrant $R$-modules, and similarly if $N$ is a fibrant $R$-module, then the functor $F^{R}(-, N)$ preserves stable equivalences between cofibrant $R$-modules.

 We will be interested in the generalization of the adjunction \eqref{non_param_function_spectrum_adjunction} where $N$ and $P$ are parametrized spectra.
-The smash product $M \sma_{A} P$ occurring in the parametrized version of the adjunction is built out of the external smash product $\overline{\sma} \colon \sS \times \sS_{B} \arr \sS_{B}$, as described in \cite{MS}*{\S14.1}.
+The smash product $M \sma_{A} P$ occurring in the parametrized version of the adjunction is built out of the external smash product $\sma \colon \sS \times \sS_{B} \arr \sS_{B}$, as described in \cite{MS}*{\S14.1}.
 In particular, there is never a need to internalize the smash product by taking the pullback $\Delta^*$ of a spectrum over $B \times B$ along the diagonal map.
-As May-Sigurdsson explain, we are able to maintain homotopical control of the smash product $\sma_{A}$ in this situation.
+In this situation, we are able to maintain homotopical control of the smash product.